yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

 For clusters with Node level and Availability zone level fault tolerance, the scaling operation is performed without any downtime, with a rolling restart of the underlying nodes.

-The **Infrastructure** section on the cluster **Settings** tab summarizes the cluster configuration, including the region, number of nodes and vCPUs, total disk size, and fault tolerance.
+The **Regions** section on the cluster **Settings** tab summarizes the cluster configuration, including the number of nodes, vCPUs, memory, and disk per node, and VPC for each region.

 ## Recommendations